great-debate-open-science/2022/README.md

 **How to participate**

 BEFORE EGU2022:<br/>
 If you are registered for either in-person or virtual participation to EGU, you can join the Debate in Room E1 or virtually.
-There will be opportunities to ask questions during the Great Debate but you can also submit a question before the Debate through this:<br/>
-<a href="https://forms.office.com/Pages/DesignPage.aspx?lang=en-GB&origin=OfficeDotCom&route=Start#FormId=MH_ksn3NTkql2rGM8aQVG83kN6_RhnhHphTfRWXp-fpUNUJJUExOVTM5WDNLWVJUUk9WUjIwVEFOVC4u">**Online form for questions**</a>
+There will be opportunities to ask questions during the Great Debate but you can also submit a question before the Debate through this <a href="https://forms.office.com/Pages/DesignPage.aspx?lang=en-GB&origin=OfficeDotCom&route=Start#FormId=MH_ksn3NTkql2rGM8aQVG83kN6_RhnhHphTfRWXp-fpUNUJJUExOVTM5WDNLWVJUUk9WUjIwVEFOVC4u">**Online form for questions**</a>

+DURING EGU:<br>
+Please share views and experience of OS by filling in this (very quick!)
+<a href="https://forms.office.com/Pages/DesignPage.aspx?lang=en-GB&origin=OfficeDotCom&route=Start#FormId=MH_ksn3NTkql2rGM8aQVG83kN6_RhnhHphTfRWXp-fpUNUJJUExOVTM5WDNLWVJUUk9WUjIwVEFOVC4u">**Survey of participants**</a>

 AFTER EGU2022:<br/>
 Join the conversation on the ***Open Science*** channel on <a href="[https://meetingorganizer.copernicus.org/EGU22/session/43037](https://discourse.pangeo.io)">https://discourse.pangeo.io</a>